 Why am I telling you all of this?
 Because if you can begin to recognize these patterns in your day, your life, your environment, and your own body, you can begin to get more in sync with the natural rhythm that your body is set up to follow and feel better within yourself.

 Ayurvedic practices can help us to find the diet, schedule, and exercise routine that will match our personal makeup, enabling us to thrive.
-Just as many people learn that yoga can help to calm the mind and allow the body to move more freely, it is also important to learn Ayurvedic principles that can end the feeling of fighting against our own bodies.
+Just as many people learn that yoga can help to calm the mind and allow the body to move more freely, it is also important to learn Ayurvedic principles to support our body’s natural health and immunity.
+We can break the cycle of working against our own bodies.
 When we begin to eat a diet that is supported by what is in season, when we create a schedule for ourselves that soothes rather than stresses, and when we learn to listen to what our wise bodies are asking for, we can flourish in our lives and feel healthier and happier.

-This week, begin to notice if your appetite has receded with the arrival of spring.
+This week, begin to notice if you can feel changes in your body and appetite as the seasons are changing.
 Notice if there are things that you need to let go of in your schedule, your physical environment, your body.
 Notice if your habits are supporting you in becoming the best version of yourself or if it’s time to make some changes.

 Do not stress yourself out by trying to change everything at once; for now, just notice.
 You are right where you are supposed to be in this moment on your journey.
 But, with knowledge comes responsibility, so once you know better, you can do better.

-And for more information on Ayurvedic habits you can begin to implement in your own life, visit this site: http://yogahealer.com/habits-from-ayurveda/
+For more information on Ayurvedic habits and joining a community to support how you can begin to implement changes to feel better in your own life, visit www.yourradiantsoul.com/shinebodybright or reach out to me with any questions.

 Feeling better in your own body doesn’t have to be dramatic or complicated.
 And it is something that you can do for yourself.
-I am right here on the journey next to you.
+I am right here on the journey with you.